 Milk and cheese from grass-fed cows have significant amounts of vitamin K2.
 This vitamin metabolizes calcium, a key mineral in your bones and teeth.
 The chlorophyll in green pastures activates the enzyme that converts vitamin K1 to K2.
 Humans don’t have this enzyme, so we need to get it from dietary sources, many of which also contain phosphorous, which is vital for healthy teeth.
 These foods include:

 Omega-3 fatty acids can keep gum disease and periodontitis at bay and ensure your teeth stay firmly in place.
 Fish like mackerel, tuna, and salmon are high in Vitamin D, which prevents cavities and inflammation, and omega-3s.
 The following foods are also rich in omega-3s:

 - Flax seeds

-Synergy Oral Surgery Center in Beverly Hills Can Help
+Synergy Oral Surgery Center in Reseda Can Help

 Eating a balanced diet improves your oral health.
 But if you have impacted wisdom teeth, or get injured, for example, you might need surgical interventions.
 Dr. Polyakov and the Synergy team treat patients with empathy and skill.
 Contact us for more info about our dental services in California.